-In addition to the aesthetic benefits of good skin, the field of dermatology is incredibly important to a patient's overall health because skin is also the largest organ in the body.
-Find out more about what dermatology nursing is all about including education, career path, certifications, salary, and job outlook of this exciting specialty.
+In addition to the aesthetic benefits of good skin, the field of dermatology is incredibly important to a patient's overall health because the skin is the largest organ in the body.
+Find out more about how to become a dermatology nurse, including education, career path, certifications, the average dermatology nurse salary, and the job outlook.

 Part One What is a Dermatology Nurse?